 Ask ten different lawyers their stories and they will give you probably ten different reasons for going into solo practice.
 I’ve heard things like, “I was tired of BigLaw,” “I didn’t want to work for someone else,” “I like helping people,” “My dad gave me his practice,” and “I wanted to make money.”

-What to consider when thinking about starting a solo law firm
+Is starting a solo law firm right for you?

 Think about what’s important to you

-It wasn’t a very hard goal to reach, sadly, and I actually did it that first year.
-I quickly seized upon another goal: like a friend of mine, I wanted to double my revenue each year from the prior year.
+Then, I wanted to double my revenue each year from the prior year.
 He went $30k, $60k, $120k, $240k, $500k before leveling out running a fixed-fee volume-based practice.
-I’m currently on that same path since re-launching—I might even 3x last year’s revenue while weathering a pandemic.
+I’m currently on that same path since re-launching.

 Also, long before you launch, do the research.
 Listen to legal podcasts, read the legal and non-legal books everyone recommends, scope out the competition in your market, and set aside some funds for startup costs and to carry you for the dry months.